allan-gounden/secure-your-win11-pc/README.md

 - Try to use a VPN

 - You can do additional steps for privacy concerns (not covered in this guide).
 This guide should make your Windows 11 PC really hard to hack but you still will be tracked!
 Nothing is 100% safe.
-The Germans should not be able to hack you, maybe the NSA.
+The Germans (government, industry, billionaires etc.) should not be able to hack you, maybe the NSA.
 Always install the newest updates and do not do anything illegal!

 Pardon me for my bad english but they brainwashed me and im just recovering.
 (Political parties in germany [Yes all the big ones!
 They worked together with german billionaires because i told them the truth and knew some things they call "secrets" (criminal acts) but in my opinion everybody should now.
 They are incompetent, corrupt, cowards.
 Yes I am ANGRY 😡 ]) Had to train for a few years to recover.
-See my facebook account https://www.facebook.com/profile.php?id=100070019901989 Also try to use a Pixel 6 with GrapheneOS.
+See my facebook account https://www.facebook.com/profile.php?id=100070019901989

+Also try to use a Pixel 6 with GrapheneOS as a mobile device.
 Will try to make a guide for it in the future if they do not get me before.

 NOW WE HAVE THE TOOLS TO FIGHT BACK.
 Took a long long time.